 Cybersecurity jobs in West Virginia

-Anne Barth, the executive director of West Virginia’s TechConnect program, discussed in a recent meeting of West Virginian’s cybersecurity leaders.
+Anne Barth, the executive director of West Virginia’s TechConnect program, discussed in a meeting of West Virginian’s cybersecurity leaders.
 “We were focused on discussing how we can conduct outreach and how we can get the word out to students about these possibilities and how we can get them enrolled in various programs at educational institutions around the state.”

-The Bureau of Labor Statistics reported in 2021 that security analysts in West Virginia were earning an average hourly wage of $43.83, and the average annual salary was $91,160.
+The Bureau of Labor Statistics reported in 2023 that security analysts in West Virginia were earning an average hourly wage of $46.33, and the average annual salary was $96,360.

 Cybersecurity in West Virginia

-Although cybersecurity awareness is increasing across the nation, the focus on this important industry is especially pronounced in West Virginia.
 From the highest levels of government on down, the state has shown a commitment to strong security and the prevention of cybercrime.

 One of the results of West Virginia’s cybersecurity focus is a large number of educational opportunities, especially certification programs of which the state has many.